 Estimated reading time: 4 min

-One of the areas in which RMJM has had most success in the 21st century is in iconic mixed-use architecture.
+One of the areas in which RMJM has had most success in the 21st century is in iconic mixed-use architecture projects.
 RMJM’s Capital Gate, Zhuhai Shizimen and, most recently, the Lakhta Centre have all received acclaim and worldwide press attention not only for their iconic nature but for their ability to serve multiple purposes.
 Accordingly, mixed-use projects remain particular complex puzzles to be solved due to their demanding nature.
-Successful mixed-use architecture is the opposite of much modern architecture we see today.
+Successful mixed-use architecture projects are the opposite of much modern architecture we see today.
 It is not broad or bland.
 At it’s best, mixed-use architecture positively impacts those who engage with it, meets the many needs of the client and those who use it every day.
-These urban developments frequently merge commercial, residential, cultural and retail functions in the same space.
+Urban mixed-use development architecture frequently merges commercial, residential units, cultural and retail functions in the same building, providing spaces for living, work and leisure.
 Below we take a look at some of RMJM’s most eye-catching work in this field.

 China National Convention Centre